staabm/staabm.github.io/_posts/2023-10-21-phpstan-result-cache-gotchas.md

 **Update:** The above tip regarding GitHub Actions cache handling works also for other tools, like e.g. RectorPHP.

+### Invalidate result cache based on extension knowledge

+PHPStan invalidates the result cache based on changes in analyzed files.

+But sometimes the project setup or custom extensions are so complex, the result cache invalidation mechanism cannot invalidate the cache properly and it becomes stale.

+You can implement [ResultCacheMetaExtension interface](https://phpstan.org/developing-extensions/result-cache-meta-extensions) to make PHPStan aware of changes external to PHPStan.

 ## Give back

 In case you find [my PHPStan contributions](https://github.com/phpstan/phpstan-src/pulls?q=is%3Apr+sort%3Aupdated-desc+author%3Astaabm+is%3Amerged) and/or this content useful, [please consider supporting my open source work](https://github.com/sponsors/staabm).